-Recognition of prior learning is a generic term for the process by which we recognise and, where appropriate, award credit for learning that has taken place at an institution other than the University of London.
-Where the prior learning covered a similar syllabus to a module on the University of London programme, credit will be awarded as if you took the University of London module.
+Recognition of prior learning is a generic term for the process by which we recognise and, where appropriate, award credit for learning that has taken place elsewhere, before entry onto this programme of study.

+Where the prior learning covered a similar syllabus to a module/course studied elsewhere, credit will be awarded as if you took the LLB module/course.